 February 17 is Friedrich Beilstein’s birthday.
 Beilstein was the Russian chemist who originally wrote Handbuch der Organischen Chemie or Handbook of Organic Chemistry.

 This organic chemical reaction handbook was published in 1881 and originally contained information on 1,500 different organic compounds.
-It would grow larger with each edition even to the modern day where it is now known as the Beilstein Database.
-The present Beilstein Database contains over 10 million structures and almost 11 million reactions.
-The Beilstein database was combined with the Gmelin database of inorganic chemistry in the Crossfire database system which was in turn absorbed into Elsevier Information System’s Reaxys database in 2010.
+Today, its name is the Beilstein Database.
+The Beilstein Database contains over 10 million structures and almost 11 million reactions.
+The Beilstein database combined with the Gmelin database of inorganic chemistry in the Crossfire database system which was in turn absorbed into Elsevier Information System’s Reaxys database in 2010.
 This is a powerful research tool for chemical research and development that grew from one person’s handbook.

 Notable Science History Events for February 17